knetikmedia/knetikcloud-csharp-net20-client/docs/AuthPermissionsApi.md

 <a name="getpermission"></a>
 # **GetPermission**
-> ModelPermissionResource GetPermission (string permission)
+> PermissionResource GetPermission (string permission)

 Get a single permission